 - Go to console.aws.amazon.com.
 Select “Your Name” at the top right corner and then My Security Credentials.

 - Copy the Access Key ID and Secret Access Key and keep them, you will be using them below.

 - Go to the WooCommerce > Amazon S3 Storage menu in your WordPress admin area.

 - Paste the Access Key ID and Secret Access Key into the fields.

 You will find the “URL Valid Period” in these settings as well.
-If you use the “Redirect only” method for downloadable products, please enter a value in the “URL valid Period” field if you want to keep your files hidden to other people.
+If you use the “Redirect only” method for downloadable products, please enter a value in this field if you want to keep your files hidden to other people.
 This entry will limit the number of minutes the download links will be valid.

 You can find out which method you are using at WooCommerce > Settings > Products > Downloadable products.
 We do not recommend using the redirect method, but if you do, this is a necessary setting.